junior-devleague/cyber-security/projects/Final-Project-OSINT.md

 You have been hired by ________________________ to conduct an Open Source Intelligence Investigation of the company, evaluate their potential security risk, and give the company suggestions to improve their security posture.
 You will ONLY be gathering information on your specified company in order to write a report.
 You will need to use the knowledge you have gained this year, and the following tools to complete this project.

 ### Possible Businesses
-The Honolulu Star Advertiser
+- The Honolulu Star Advertiser
-Hawaiian Airlines / Island Air
+- Hawaiian Airlines / Island Air
-HMSA
+- HMSA
-Hawaiian Electrice Company
+- Hawaiian Electrice Company
-Island Energy
+- Island Energy
-Board of Water Supply
+- Board of Water Supply
-Your School
+- Your School
-Wet n' Wild
+- Wet n' Wild
-Other Local Companies
+- Other Local Companies (doctors offices, restaurants, places you visit, etc.)

 ### Tools to use